 What baby travel items can you bring on the airplane with you for your flight with a baby?

-We recommend NOT giving out “Baby’s First Flight” bags and what to do instead!
+We recommend NOT giving out “Baby’s First Flight” bags – here’s what to do instead!

 Whether you are flying with a lap infant or you have bought a seat for your baby or toddler, you can usually check two baby items.
 These will typically include a car seat, a stroller or a travel crib.

-We have at times traveled with a baby backpack carrier and used it as one of our checked baby items.
+Sometimes, instead of flying with a stroller, we have traveled with a baby backpack carrier and used it as one of our checked baby items.
 Here’s even more tips for flying with a hiking baby carrier.

 It’s best to gate check the stroller and car seat, but you can check them along with your luggage.
 We recommend protecting them with a car seat travel bag and even a travel bag for strollers if you plan to check them.